Magdoll/SQANTI2/README.md

 ```
 python sqanti_filter2.py test_classification.txt \
                          test.renamed_corrected.fasta \
-                         test.renamed_corrected.sam \
                          test.gtf
 ```

 The current filtering rules are as follow:

-* If a transcript is FSM, ISM, or NIC, then it is kept unless the 3' end is unreliable.
+* If a transcript is FSM, then it is kept unless the 3' end is unreliable (intrapriming).
-* If a transcript is NNC, genic, genomic, then it is kept only if all of below are true: (1) 3' end is reliable (2) does not have a junction that is labeled as RTSwitching (3) all junctions are either canonical or has short read coverage above `-c` threshold
+* If a transcript is not FSM, then it is kept only if all of below are true: (1) 3' end is reliable (2) does not have a junction that is labeled as RTSwitching (3) all junctions are either canonical or has short read coverage above `-c` threshold

-A transcript 3' end is *unreliable* if both of the following are true: the genomic 'A' content is above the `-a` threshold *and* the distance to the known 3' end exceeeds the `-m` threshold.

 <a name="explain"/>